Skills Development Act, 1998: The National Skills Authority (“NSA”)

 The NSA advises the Minister of Labour on the formulation and implementation of the national skills strategy and policy, implementation guidelines of the above, and allocation of subsidies from the National Skills Fund.
 The NSA also liaises with the SETAs and reports progress on implementation of skills plans to the Minister.

 Sector Education and Training Authorities (SETAs)

 SETAs receive 80% of the levies paid by companies.
 SETAs develop sector skills plan in line with the national skills development strategy.
 They approve the workplace skills plans submitted by organizations in their sectors.
 SETAs also promote and establish learnerships.
 Finally, SETAs disburse grants to participating companies, provided that those companies have submitted workplace skills plans and implementation reports to the SETA by 30 April every year.

 Conclusion

-This legislation affords all key stakeholders the platform and opportunity to participate in a meaningful way in the rebuilding of our country.
-Through this legislation, transformation is “our business”.
-This is an attractive option because everybody wins it can be helping any situation for ever.
+This legislation affords all key stakeholders the platform and opportunity to participate in a way in which it helps rebuild the country.
+Through this legislation, skills can be developed in the workforce and help the quality of life of the workers in South Africa.